jimdavis1/genomad/README.md

 ## Overview

 The Genomad service uses the genomad tool (https://github.com/apcamargo/genomad) to identify viral, pro-viral, and plasmid contigs in genomic and metagenomic assemblies.
-The tool employs a hybrid classification approach that combines an alignment-free neural network with a gene-based classifier that utilizes a  database of over 200,000 marker protein profiles specific to chromosomes, plasmids, and viruses.
+The tool employs a hybrid classification approach that combines an alignment-free neural network with a gene-based classifier that utilizes a  database of marker protein profiles specific to chromosomes, plasmids, and viruses.
 Genomad also provides taxonomic assignment of viral genomes using ICTV taxonomy.

 The app currently does a simple run of genomad, with no additional processing.
 In future versions we plan to add viral annotation and our own plasmid classification tools.